Unity-Technologies/ClusterDisplay/MissionControl/README.md

 You can force stop of the current operation by clicking **Stop All**.

-The nodes will sync and run the latest version of the build in the shared folder.
+The nodes will sync and run the latest version of the players in the shared folder.